 It’s outside of the box.
 Unique.
 Attention-grabbing.

-After all, who isn’t going to read a letter that included free money?
+After all, who isn’t going to read a letter that includes free money?

 Gary states that he did this for two reasons: